2026 UEFA Super Cup

-The 2026 UEFA Super Cup will be the 51st edition of the UEFA Super Cup, an annual football match organised by UEFA and contested by the reigning champions of the top two European club competitions, the UEFA Champions League and the UEFA Europa League.
-The match will feature the winners of the 2025–26 UEFA Champions League and the 2025–26 UEFA Europa League.
-It will be played at the Red Bull Arena in Salzburg, Austria, on 12 August 2026.
+The 2026 UEFA Super Cup was the 51st edition of the UEFA Super Cup, an annual football match organised by UEFA and contested by the reigning champions of the top two European club competitions, the UEFA Champions League and the UEFA Europa League.
+The match featured French club Paris Saint-Germain, the winners of the 2025–26 UEFA Champions League and reigning UEFA Super Cup title holders, and English club Aston Villa, the winners of the 2025–26 UEFA Europa League.
+It was played at the Red Bull Arena in Salzburg, Austria, on 12 August 2026.

+Paris Saint-Germain won the match 2–1 for their second UEFA Super Cup title.